thehxdev/jacson/README.md

 # Jacson
-Jacson is a Json parser and processing library in C.
+Jacson is a Json data processing library in C.

 **If you are reading the source code, ignore `jacson.h` and `jacson.c` files for now.**